-David has been monitoring and speaking on conservation, nature and sustainability topics for over 20 years.
-Through his travels, research trips, and his university teaching, he can illuminate and clarify important environmental issues from a real world standpoint.
+I have been monitoring and speaking on conservation, nature and sustainability topics for over 20 years.
+Through my travels, research trips, and my university teaching, I can illuminate and clarify important environmental issues from a real world standpoint.
 Click on a talk to find out more.

-Where our energy comes from is a topic of vital importance for security, cost and environmental reasons.
-This entertaining and visually appealing talk looks at our energy options and evaluates their feasibility.
+Where our energy comes from is a topic of vital importance for security, cost and environmental reasons. this entertaining and visually appealing talk looks at our energy options and evaluates their feasibility.
 It also looks at the political issues, and what are the devastating consequences when societies have their energy curtailed.
 Finally, it explores the human rights and foreign policy considerations that devolve from how we choose to source our energy.
-The talk uses David's expertise to ethically examine the choices ahead of us and the impacts on societies around the world.
+The talk ethically examine the choices ahead of us and the impacts on societies around the world.

 Climate is changing, but then it's always changed.
 Why is climate change such a hot topic now?
 Is it important?

 What is global warming?
 Should we take it seriously?
 How can we understand it when the science seems so impenetrable?

 This talk aims to clarify the issues and techniques used in this fascinating detective story as science tries to tackle perhaps its biggest challenge: understanding the planet and the consequences of anthropogenic climate change.